 "Some day," said Ryerson, "they'll reduce the energy margin needed; and they'll figure how to reproduce a Frank tube, rather than manufacture it.
 Record the pattern and recreate from a matter bank.
 Then anyone can afford to ride the beams.
-Interplanetary ships, yes, air and surface craft, will become obsolete."
+Interplanetary ships, even air and surface craft, will become obsolete."

 Maclaren made no answer.
-He had sometimes thought, more or less idly, about the unrealized potentialities of mattercasting.
+He had sometimes thought, more or less idly, about the unrealized potentialities of matter-casting.
 Hard to say whether personal immortality would be a good thing or not.
 Not for the masses, surely!
 Too many of them as it was.
 But a select few, like Terangi Maclaren-or was it worth the trouble?
-Even given boats, chess, music, the Nõ Drama, beautiful women, and beautiful spectroscopes, life could get heavy.
+Even given boats, chess, music, the--No Drama, beautiful women and beautiful spectroscopes, life could get heavy.

 As for matter transmission, the difficulty and hence the expense lay in the complexity of the signal.
 Consider an adult human.
-He has some 10 cells in him, each an elaborate structure involving many proteins with molecular weights in the millions.
-You had to scan every one of those molecules-identify it structurally, ticket its momentary energy levels, and place it in proper spatiotemporal relationship to every other molecule-as nearly simultaneously as the laws of physics permitted.
+There are some 1014 cells in him, each an elaborate structure involving many proteins with molecular weights in the millions.
+You had to scan every one of those molecules-identify it structurally, ticket its momentary energy levels, and place it in proper spatio-temporal relationship to every other molecule-as nearly simultaneously as the laws of phys-ics permitted.
 You couldn't take a man apart, or reassemble him, in more than a few microseconds; he wouldn't survive it.
-You couldn't transmit a recognizable beefsteak in much less of a hurry.
+You couldn't even transmit a recognizable beefsteak in much less of a hurry.

 So the scanning beam went through and through, like a blade of energy.
-It touched every atom in its path, was modified thereby, and flashed that modification onto the transmitter matrix.
+It touched every atom in its path, was modi-fied thereby, and flashed that modification onto the transmit-ter matrix.
 But such fury destroyed.
-The scanned object was reduced to gas, so quickly that only an oscilloscope could watch the process.
+The scanned object was reduced to gas so quickly that only an oscilloscope could watch the process.
 The gas was sucked into the destructor chamber and atomically condensed in the matter bank; in time it would become an incoming passenger, or incoming freight.
 In a sense, the man had died.

-If you could record the signal which entered the transmitter matrix, you could keep such a record indefinitely, recreate the man and his instantaneous memories, thoughts, habits, prejudices, hopes and loves and hates and horrors, a thousand years afterward.
+If you could record the signal which entered the transmitter matrix-you could keep such a record indefinitely, recreate the man and his instantaneous memories, thoughts, habits, prejudices, hopes and loves and hates and horrors, a thousand years afterward.
 You could create a billion identical men.
-Or, more practically, a single handmade prototype could become a billion indistinguishable copies; nothing would be worth more than any load of dirt.
+Or, more practically, a single handmade prototype could become a billion indistinguishable copies; nothing would be worth more than any handful of dirt.
 Or . . . superimpose the neurone trace-patterns, memories, of a lifetime, onto a recorded twenty-year-old body, be born again and live forever!

 The signal was too complex, though.
-An unpromising research program went on.
-Perhaps in a few centuries they would find some trick which would enable them to record a man, or just a Frank tube.
+An unpromising re-search program went on.
+Perhaps in a few centuries they would find some trick which would enable them to record a man, or even a Frank tube.
 Meanwhile, transmission had to be simultaneous with scanning.
 The signal went out.
 Probably it would be relayed a few times.
 Eventually the desired receiving chamber got it.
 The receiver matrix, powered by dying atomic nuclei, flung gases together, formed higher elements, formed molecules and cells and dreams according to the signal, in microseconds.
-It was designed as an energy-consuming process, for obvious reasons: packing fraction energy was dissipated in nuclear and magnetic fields, to help shape the man (or the beefsteak, or the spaceship, or the colonial planet's produce).
+It was designed as an energy-consuming pro-cess, for obvious reasons: packing fraction energy was dissi-pated in gravitic and magnetic fields, to help shape the man.
+(Or the beefsteak, or the spaceship, or the colonial planet's produce.)
 He left the receiving chamber and went about his business.